 For the ones who have this strong urge to feel like the last person alive on this planet, camping and hiking in the Paracas National reserve would be the best thing to do.
 This is one reserve that protects the extraordinary selection of marine life consisting of sea lions and penguins.
-The land part of this reserve is a literally an empty wasteland that is devoid of life.
+The land part of this reserve is literally an empty wasteland that is devoid of life.
 The place features three superb restaurants collectively called the Lagunillas.
 The best thing that you can do is hire a taxi from Pisco town and make your way towards the reserve to cross the restaurants.
 Equip your vehicle with more water and food than you could use and set off on foot from this place.

 Things to Do in Peru

 Tourists get the flexibility of camping almost anywhere.
-However, there is this big problem of getting lost any moment.
-Choose a campsite along the ocean front and spend one night here.
+However, there is this big problem of getting lost at any moment.
+Choose a campsite along the oceanfront and spend one night here.
 Next, turn around and then follow the coast back to the restaurants where you will easily get a taxi.
 Going right at the center of the desert is not recommended as you are going to run this risk of losing your direction very quickly.
 This is mainly because it is a featureless landscape.
 It is also important for you to be careful while walking because the 100 foot high cliffs on the waterfront edge might suddenly collapse taking you down.
 The sunset here is spectacular and you will also be able to spot some sea lions.
 This is one of the best things to do in Peru especially for travelers who are in the look out of complete solitude.